anbunambi3108/anbunambi3108/README.md

 # Hi, I'm Anbu

-I build customer analytics systems from data cleaning to business insights.
+I build systems from data cleaning to business insights.

 Most data projects fail because the foundation is weak.
 Poor data preparation and feature engineering create problems that no model can fix.
-I focus on doing this work properly—cleaning data thoroughly, engineering features that matter, and building automated systems that scale.
+I focus on cleaning data thoroughly, engineering features that matter, and building automated systems that scale.

-I own the entire process: preparing customer data, building automated pipelines, training models for prediction and segmentation, and delivering analysis that informs business decisions.

 ## What I do
-- Clean and prepare customer data at scale
+- Clean and prepare data at scale
 - Engineer features that capture meaningful patterns
 - Build automated pipelines that remain reliable
 - Train models for prediction, segmentation, and forecasting